To verify that an employee or potential employee can speak or write another language at the appropriate level, you should use valid language testing.

 In most professional circumstances, it takes more than a simple interview: you need to be confident that the language testing methodology you employ is both valid and reliable.
 Validity requires that the test accurately reflects the skill level required to perform the job.
 You want to know whether an employee or potential employee can use the language at the level you need, and legitimate testing services will offer protocols to measure performance versus a standard.
 ALTA’s language testing services address these needs for validity and reliability by providing the following:

 - Valid testing methodology supported by statistical analysis

 - Security of the test materials and results

 - Process for reviewing and appealing test results.

 There are four types of language communication skills: speaking, listening, reading and writing.
-It’s likely that the positions you need filled have different requirements in the two languages for each skill.
-In many cases one or more of the skills may not be needed at all.
+It’s likely that the positions you need to be filled have different requirements in the two languages for each skill.
+In many cases, one or more of the skills may not be needed at all.